 Consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many lifestyle-related health conditions.
 Many studies have suggested that increasing consumption of plant foods like the eggplant decreases the risk of obesity and overall mortality, diabetes, heart disease and promotes a healthy complexion and hair, increased energy and overall lower weight.

 The fiber, potassium, vitamin C, vitamin B-6, and phytonutrient content in eggplants all support heart health.
 According to the American Journal of Clinical Nutrition, eating foods containing flavonoids is affiliated with a lower risk of mortality from heart disease.
 Consuming even small quantities of flavonoid-rich foods may benefit human health.2

 Several studies show that consumption of the flavonoids known as anthocyanins has played a major role in lowering risk of cardiovascular disease.
-One particular study revealed that those who consumed more than three servings of fruits and vegetables containing anthocyanins had 34% less risk of heart disease than those who consumed less.
+One particular study revealed that those who consumed more than three servings of fruits and vegetables per week containing anthocyanins had 34% less risk of heart disease than those who consumed less.
 In another clinical study, researchers found that increased intake of anthocyanins was associated with significantly lower blood pressure.3

 Research on the effects of eggplant consumption in animal studies has shown that rabbits with high cholesterol that consumed eggplant juice displayed a significant decrease in weight and blood cholesterol levels.5

 Laboratory analyses of the phenolic compounds in eggplant reveal that the vegetable contains significant amounts of chlorogenic acid, which is one of the most powerful free radical scavengers found in plants.
 Chlorogenic acid has been shown to decrease LDL levels, and also serves as an antimicrobial, antiviral, and anticarcinogenic agent.4